 Some states are now forcing these insurers to use the Social Security Administration’s Death Master File to try to locate these beneficiaries.

-The lesson?
 When you name a person beneficiary, make sure you tell them you have a policy and where they can find it.

 Additionally, it is vital that you contact the person to let them know that you named them a beneficiary.
 You should also provide them with the policy number, the issuing agency and the value of the policy.